 Not all foods/calories are equal.
 Some foods are excellent for building and maintaining lean muscle and some are excellent for building out the hips and waistline.
-If you eat a diet rich in bagels, cereals, crackers, pastas and heavy starches you can easily consume more calories than your body needs as those foods are very high in calories and lack much in the way of protein and nutrients.
+If you eat a diet rich in bagels, cereals, crackers, pasta and heavy starches you can easily consume more calories than your body needs as those foods are very high in calories and lack much in the way of protein and nutrients.
 Consider these the waistline builders.
 Yes, even the whole wheat stuff!

 If you eat a diet full of veggies, proteins, fruits, berries, nuts, and seeds (real food) you’ll be eating foods high in protein and nutrients.
 While you can still overeat these types of foods it’s much harder due to the fact that they are much more nutrient dense.
 These are the lean muscle building and look sexy naked kind of foods.
 These are also the foods the Meal Plans and Recipes in my Coaching Program are built around.

 If you eat a 2000 calorie per day diet made up of mostly processed foods vs. a 2000 calorie diet of real foods there is a massive difference in what happens in your body from those two different diets…even though they are the same caloric intake.
 The processed foods diet will crank up the fat storing and craving furnace, while the real food plan will help you literally burn fat and maintain or build muscle.